maxhbr/LDBcollector/README.md

 This project contains data for licenses that have been reviewed for use in the Fedora Linux project.
-For more on the criteria Fedora applies for such review, see https://docs.fedoraproject.org/en-US/legal/license-approval
+For more on the criteria Fedora applies for such review, see [License Approval(https://docs.fedoraproject.org/en-US/legal/license-approval)

 Licenses are categorized by their status of approved (generally, or for specific uses) or not-approved and published to [Fedora Docs Legal](https://docs.fedoraproject.org/en-US/legal).